tiwka19/namelesswiki/docs/overview.md

 We have an [active and friendly community](https://t.me/nameless_ophub) on Telegram that anyone is free to join, should you have issues or just want to chat with other users.

 There is also a comprehensive list of answers to [frequently asked questions](faq/index.md) that you may find useful.
-Feel free to take a look at the [FAQ](faq/index.md) or our other documentation pages if you're not sure whether NamelessAOSP is right for you.
+Feel free to take a look at the [FAQ](faq/index.md) or our other documentation pages if you're not sure whether Nameless AOSP is right for you.